- About Prayer

 Types of Prayer

-• Petition.
-Asking God to help us.
+- Petition is asking God to help us.

-• Intercession.
-Asking God to help others.
+- Intercession is asking God to help others.

-• Pray every day, in a quiet place, by ourselves.
+- Pray every day, in a quiet place, by ourselves.

-• Put God first and pray before we start our day.
+- Put God first and pray before we start our day.

-• Turn off distractions and focus on God.
+- Turn off distractions and focus on God.

-• Ask the Holy Spirit to help us pray; and listen.
+- Ask the Holy Spirit to help us pray and listen.

-• Throughout the day, continue to pray; ask for help, give thanks, and give praise.
+- Throughout the day, continue to pray—ask for help, give thanks, and give praise.

-• There is no wrong way, just pray!
+- There is no wrong way; just pray!

 Video: 4 Tips for Praying with Fr.
 Mike